TGMDevelopment/tgmlib/README.md

 </div>

 ## What is it?
-TGMLib is a library for making MinecraftForge mods, including utilities for most needs and other commonly used components!
+Requisite is a library for making MinecraftForge mods, including utilities for most needs and other commonly used components!

 ## Why should I use it?
 There's no reason in specific.
 The library is just for your own QoL.